Skip to content

 IP ratings, or Ingress Protection codes, denote how well an item’s casing can resist dust and water, with the two digits representing these qualities, respectively.
 IP65 products are completely dust-tight and can resist low-pressure jets of water, while IP67 products are dust-tight and can be fully immersed for up to 30 minutes in shallow water.

-Previous article An Expert Guide to Small LED Modules
+Previous article An Expert Guide to Standard LED Modules